 A flight nurse, as the title implies, takes to the skies in a helicopter or other aircraft along with a pilot and often a paramedic.
-These nurses work with the team to respond to calls; some calls involve trauma, such as car accidents, while others are less dramatic, such as transfers between hospitals.
+These nurses work with the team to respond to calls.
+Some calls involve trauma, such as car accidents, while others are less dramatic, such as transfers between hospitals.
 This specialized type of nurse typically works for a hospital, trauma center, fire department, search and rescue organization or the military.

-Job Responsibilities
+Job Responsibilities in the Air

 Flight nurses provide care for patients who range in age from birth to the final stages of life.
 They assess patients, administer medications and use equipment to stabilize patients during medical crises.
 Many of the patients they help are dealing with life-threatening trauma, so this is a type of intensive care nursing.